wp-plugins/cuusoo-list/readme.txt

 An dashboard widget that displays the list of projects, along with any changes in the number of supporters, is also added.
 This will be displayed by default, but can be turned off via the 'Screen Options' menu.

-I developed this plugin for [SilentMode.tv](http://silentmode.tv) to feature my own CUUSOO projects:
+I developed this plugin for [SilentMode.tv](http://silentmode.tv) to feature my own CUUSOO projects, but didn't get much support for any of them so they've been removed.

-* CATAWOL Records modular building http://lego.cuusoo.com/ideas/view/1760
-* Graduates and Gorillas: the game http://lego.cuusoo.com/ideas/view/15356
-* CATAWOL Records Studio One http://lego.cuusoo.com/ideas/view/20284

 If you have any suggestions for improvements to this plugin, feel free to contact me through http://silentmode.tv/contact/.